Guangzhou Baiyun International Airport: Rail

 Guangzhou–Foshan circular intercity railway serve Baiyun Airport North railway station (for Terminal 2), Baiyun Airport South railway station (for Terminal 1) and Baiyun Airport East railway station (for Terminal 3) in the airport.
 The intercity railway connects the airport to Panyu railway station and Huadu railway station.

+Since 7 May 2026, Baiyun Airport South railway station is temporarily closed for the renovation of Terminal 1.

 Metro

 Guangzhou Baiyun International Airport is served by the Airport South Station (serving Terminal 1) and the Airport North Station (serving Terminal 2) on Line 3 of Guangzhou Metro.

+Since 7 May 2026, Airport South Station of Guangzhou Metro is temporarily closed for the renovation of Terminal 1.

-For now, there is no direct metro line connection to Terminal 3 (until Guangzhou Metro Line 22 extends in the future).
-Passengers going to Terminal 3 can take inter-terminal free shuttle bus or intercity railway from Terminal 1 and 2, or take a bus from Gaozeng station on Line 3 of Guangzhou Metro.
+For now, there is no metro line serving Terminal 3 (until Guangzhou Metro Line 22 extends in the future).
+Passengers going to Terminal 3 can take inter-terminal free shuttle bus or intercity railway from Terminal 2, or take a bus from Gaozeng station on Line 3 of Guangzhou Metro.

 In the future, Guangzhou Metro Line 22 will serve the airport (including Terminal 3), connecting it to downtown Guangzhou.